 “Our flagship Emergency Department Telehealth Platform enables physicians to triage and treat patients remotely to speed flow, whether EDs are seeing normal volumes or even low volumes,” Barthell explains.
-“And in the COVID-19 world, this approach helps EDs manage patient surges, reduces provider exposure to infected patients, and allows quarantined clinicians to work remotely and still contribute to patient care.
+“And in a continued climate of COVID-19 and infection surges, this approach helps EDs manage patient surges, reduce provider exposure to infected patients, and allow quarantined clinicians to work remotely and still contribute to patient care.
 Having Redox allows us to integrate the demographics and vital signs from the EHR to facilitate rounding and queue management for responding clinicians performing virtual consultations.”

 “Healthcare has changed so quickly.
 People will expect a lot of services to be provided by remote video connections.
 The new normal is coming.
 Video home care will be more sophisticated,” Barthell predicts.
 “We’re here to help facilities run in high efficiency and productivity.
 We’re very focused on saving health systems costs.
 We have ambitious growth plans and Redox’s success has made that even easier for us.”